 I grew up in Troy, NY, the daughter of an Armenian “meat and grocery” man and a stay-at-home mom.
 We lived in the city, but I developed an early love of rural life through frequent visits to my cousins’ home in the country and at an overnight YWCA camp.
 I took dance lessons happily and was dragged kicking and screaming to piano lessons.
 Eight years of lessons, and I can barely play.

 counselor told me I needed to be able to take care of myself in case I never married.
 In those days, most girls became a nurse or a teacher.
 Since my sister was a teacher, I chose nursing.
 I never made it through surgery without passing out.
 Great career planning, huh?

 avid animal lover, and doubt I’ll ever write a novel that doesn’t include them.
 In May of 2017 we lost our sweet Border Terrier, Nala.
 We took a break from dog ownership to pursue travels–she traveled with us in our hearts, and now is featured in my new novel.
-In February of this year we adopted a frisky 2 year old Russell Terrier named Dubby, who has helped heal our hearts.
+In February of 2018 we adopted a frisky 2-year-old Russell Terrier named Dubby, who has helped heal our hearts.

 After years in the health care field, I finally pursued my writing passion.
 I published my first novel, Autumn Colors, after my fiftieth birthday, followed a few years later by In Her Mother’s Shoes.
 Next came Star Catching in 2016.
 I’m currently pursuing publishing options for The Eyes Have It (working title), a twenty-first century tale of star-crossed lovers.
 I enjoy creating stories from ordinary lives, about relationships, families, friendships and other life connections.
 Meanwhile, I’ve begun research for a historical novel about Armenian Americans – those who came to America to escape the massacres by Ottoman Turks and the generations that followed.